The Big Shift!

 Seller Buy Down

 Here's a strategy that you may not have heard of: Seller Buy Down.

 In a nut shell, this means that instead of lowering the price of a home that's been sitting, a seller could offer to buy down the interest rate for a buyer.

-Let's look at a scenario, provided by an awesome lender I work with, Joey Hammond of Evergreen Mortgage.
+Let's look at a scenario, provided by an awesome lender I've worked with.